Workers’ compensation class codes

 Workers’ comp classes help insurance companies gauge risk among their customers.
 But insurance providers also use the codes to price workers’ compensation insurance policies.

-Business operations that are considered high-risk will result in higher workers' comp rates, while companies with low risk will pay a lower premium.
+Business operations that are considered high-risk will result in higher workers' comp insurance rates, while companies with low risk will pay a lower premium.

 How are workers' comp classification codes determined?

 Workers' comp codes were created by the National Council on Compensation Insurance (NCCI), an advisory organization supported and funded by insurance providers.
 NCCI class codes are used by insurance companies in most states.

 The NCCI class codes are determined based on industry data and emerging trends in the insurance industry.
 Currently, the NCCI Scopes Manual includes 700 total codes.